exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 * Resource type: /libs/granite/ui/components/coral/foundation/form/field
 * See spec: [Field](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/field/index.html)

-Used for defining common properties of a dialog field, such as *name* attribute (specifies under which name the value will be persisted, equals to the class' field name if not specified), *label*, *description*, *required*, *disabled*, *wrapperClass*, and *renderHidden*.
+Used for defining common properties of a dialog field, such as *name* attribute (says under which name the value will be persisted, equals to the class' field name if not specified), *label*, *description*, *required*, *disabled*, *wrapperClass*, and *renderHidden*.
 In addition, `@DialogField` makes it possible to order fields inside a container by specifying a *ranking* value.

 Typically, `@DialogField` is used in a pair with a widget annotation (e.g. `@TextField`).